Jesulonimi21/AeternityTutorials/Making Aeternity Wallet Transactions with aepp-sdk-js.md

 ```
 All we do in the function above is just one line of code we access the `spend` function on the sdkInstance and then pass the `amount`, `publicAddress` and  `denomination` we want to use and that's all we need to so to perform a spend transaction.
 Finally, we return the hash.

+## Full Code

-# Things To Note
+## Things To Note
- -The aeternity javascript SDK of version 7.3.1 was used in this tutorial
+ - The aeternity javascript SDK of version 7.3.1 was used in this tutorial
- -You can find a showcase of all that was taught here https://jesulonimi21.github.io/Aeternity-Web-Wallet-ShowCase/. and access the source code here https://github.com/Jesulonimi21/Aeternity-Web-Wallet-ShowCase.
+ - You can find a showcase of all that was taught [here](https://jesulonimi21.github.io/Aeternity-Web-Wallet-ShowCase/). and access the source code [here](https://github.com/Jesulonimi21/Aeternity-Web-Wallet-ShowCase).

+## Conclusion
+  If you have any problem, please make sure to post it on the [Aeternity Dev Forum](https://forum.aeternity.com/c/development)